nus-vv-streams/lc-checkpoint/README.md

 ### Example

 We provide an example ipynb file `example.ipynb` to compress and decompress an example sequence of NeRFs.
-The example NeRFs were trained by following the proposed pipeline on a dynamic point cloud `RedAndBlack` from [8iVFB Dataset](http://plenodb.jpeg.org/pc/8ilabs/).
+The example NeRFs were trained by following the proposed training pipeline on dynamic point clouds `RedAndBlack` from [8iVFB Dataset](http://plenodb.jpeg.org/pc/8ilabs/).

 ## Reference